 Jane Brody has been the nutrition reporter for the New York Times since the invention of dirt.
 One thing you can say about her is that she’s consistent.
 She’s consistently advocated for establishment positions, arguing, Bagdad Bob-like, for the value of high-carb diets long past the time when most nutritionists worth their salt were abandoning it in droves.
 She continues to believe that statin drugs are the best thing since sliced bread, that cholesterol causes heart disease, and that saturated fat clogs arteries.

-She has great reason to keep believing that, since in all the years I’ve been reading her I’ve never seen her interview anyone who was not firmly in the medical and dietary establishments.
+She has great reason to keep believing that, since in all the years I’ve been reading her I’ve never seen her interview anyone who was not firmly in the medical and dietary establishment.
 In psychology, that’s called “confirmation bias”.
 Reading her work, you’d hardly know a vibrant integrative / functional medicine community—often playing the role of “opposition party”— even existed.
-She’s like a political reporter who only interviews Republicans.
+She’s like a political reporter who only interviews Republicans (or Democrats).
 She is the one-woman equivalent of old white men deciding issues of women’s health.

 And her New York Times colleague, Gina Kolatta, isn’t much better.
 Though more focused on exercise, Kolatta routinely writes about nutritional issues from the point of view of establishment doctors who’ve never taken a nutrition course in their lives.
 Her recent article on vitamin D put forth the eye-popping position that 20 or so ng/ml is a perfectly acceptable level of vitamin D in the blood, essentially saying that all these people getting vitamin D tests and popping vitamin D pills are delusional.